Here’s How To Care For A Rieger Begonia Like A Pro

 But to get the highest quality plants, I would recommend buying one from a local florist, garden center, or greenhouse.

-I’m pleased to have you here on our website.
-This is Greg Johnson, owner of Greenfield Flower Shop.
-I’ve actually shared lots of helpful videos for you on this site, many of which cover the topic of plant care.
+I’m pleased to have you on my website.
+This is Greg from Greenfield Flower Shop.
+I’ve actually shared lots of useful videos for you on this website, many of which cover topics related to plant care.

 Of course, I do see this site as something of an opportunity, too.
 I’m just “keepin’ it real” with you.